+For physical abuse:

-- For physical abuse, the situation requires medical attention in order to be remediated; the injury may be to the head, face, genitals, or is internal and located near a vital organ; injuries located in more than one place; the injuries were caused by the use of an instrument such as a tool or weapon; an inappropriate drug was administered or a drug was given in an inappropriate dosage; child exposed to the production or sale of methamphetamine or other drug and is not able to self-protect. - For neglect situations, the condition would be one where the child's minimal needs are rarely met for food, clothing, shelter, supervision, or medical care; the child is frequently unsupervised or unprotected; the child is left by the caretaker with no plan for the child's care or no information about the caretaker's whereabouts or time for return; or a young child is left alone for any period of time. - For mental abuse or neglect, the child has engaged in selfdestructive behavior, or has required psychiatric hospitalization, or required treatment for severe dysfunction or for presenting a danger to self or others, or for problems related to the caretaker behavior. - For sexual abuse, the situation would be one where there was genital contact, or force or threat was used, or the abuse had taken place over a period of time and there were multiple incidents. - For medical neglect, caretaker failed to provide medical care in a life threatening situation or a situation that could reasonably be expected to result in a chronic debilitating condition. - For non-organic failure to thrive, the syndrome is considered to be a form of physical or emotional maltreatment, so refer to bullets 2 and 3 above.
+- the situation requires medical attention in order to be remediated; - the injury may be to the head, face, genitals, or is internal and located near a vital organ; - o injuries located in more than one place; - injuries were caused by the use of an instrument such as a tool or weapon; - an inappropriate drug was administered or a drug was given in an inappropriate dosage; or - child exposed to the production or sale of methamphetamine or other drug and is not able to self-protect.

+For neglect situations:

+- the condition would be one where the child's minimal needs are rarely met for food, clothing, shelter, supervision, or medical care; - o the child is frequently unsupervised or unprotected; - the child is left by the caretaker with no plan for the child's care or no information about the caretaker's whereabouts or time for return; or - a young child is left alone for any period of time. - For mental abuse or neglect: - the child has engaged in self-destructive behavior;

+- has required psychiatric hospitalization; - has required treatment for severe dysfunction; - presents a danger to self or others; or - o problems related to the caretaker behavior.

+For sexual abuse:

+- the situation would be one where there was genital contact; - o force or threat was used; or - the abuse had taken place over a period of time and there were multiple incidents.

+For medical neglect:

+- caretaker failed to provide medical care in a life threatening situation; or - a situation that could reasonably be expected to result in a chronic debilitating condition. - For non-organic failure to thrive: the syndrome is considered to be a form of physical or emotional maltreatment. (refer to physical or mental abuse or neglect above)